markmeeus/MarcelloDB/README.md

 ```

 An index definition has to be based on the `MarcelloDB.Index.IndexDefinition<T>` subclass, where T is the type of the objects you want to store.
-In case of the dvdCollection:
+In case of the bookCollection:

 ```cs
 class BookIndexDefinition : IndexDefinition<Book>{}